Auranzeb05/Tiffora/README.md

 ## 🎯 Vision

-Tiffora is designed to serve as a modern digital backbone for recurring meal services, helping organizations simplify operations, improve efficiency, and deliver a better experience for the people they serve.
+Tiffora is designed to serve as a modern digital backbone for recurring meal services, helping organizations simplify operations, improve efficiency, and deliver a better experience for the people they .

 ---